 The names of contacts at schools that have participated in SURF in the past are available here.
 Students may contact these school representatives about submitting part 1 of the application (see above) to SURF NIST Boulder.

 The SURF NIST Boulder program will run from May 16 through July 29, 2016; adjustments will be made to accommodate specific academic schedules (e.g., quarter systems).

 The Application Package includes the following downloadable PDF files, readable with the free Adobe Acrobat Reader:

 Notice: NIST will disburse funds to college and university awardees via the Automated Standard Application for Payments (ASAP) system.

-Instead of using the Application Package, schools may apply to SURF NIST Boulder on Grants.gov.
+Institutions are required to apply to the SURF NIST Boulder on Grants.gov.

 Apparently schools that use COEUS to submit on Grants.gov